IELTS Academic – Practice Test 1 (Untimed)

 This is an untimed test.
 You can complete each test section at your own pace.

 You will receive 90 days of access for each IELTS practice test you purchase.

-The IELTS Academic Practice Test is structured the same as the real IELTS exam; any differences will be described in the instructions that you see before each component of the test.
-To learn about the differences between the IELTS Progress Check practice tests and the real IELTS test, read more here
+The IELTS Academic practice test is structured the same as the real IELTS test; any differences will be described in the instructions that you see before each section of the test.
+To learn about the differences between the IELTS Progress Check practice tests and the real IELTS test, read more here.

 A conversation between two people set in an everyday social context.

 A monologue set in an everyday social context, e.g. a speech about local facilities.

 A conversation between up to four people set in an educational or training context, e.g. a university tutor and a student discussing an assignment.

 A monologue on an academic subject, e.g. a university lecture.

 The Reading section consists of 40 questions.
 A variety of question types is used in order to test a wide range of reading skills.
 These include reading for gist, reading for main ideas, reading for detail, skimming, understanding logical argument and recognising writers’ opinions, attitudes and purpose.

 The Academic version includes three long texts that range from the descriptive and factual to the discursive and analytical.
 The texts are adapted from authentic texts taken from books, journals, magazines and newspapers.
 These have been selected for a non-specialist audience and are appropriate for people entering university courses or seeking professional registration.